section-engineering-education/engineering-education/content/articles/fibonacci-memoization-time-complexity-in-javascript/index.md

 > `(n in the memo)` condition is just some classic JavaScript syntax.
 So we are checking if some key is inside the JavaScript object.

 Let's store our entire result inside our memo; our key is `n`.
-We will complete our initial OPERATION and return what we have put in that memo.
+We will complete our initial operation and return the results in the memo.
 Therefore, we will not change any return values.

 > Note that the access key should always be your argument.